surajs02/jsx-codeguide/README.md

         ? 'orange'
         : hasErrors
             ? 'red'
-            : 'grey'; // 3 is max for inline ternaries.
+            : 'grey'; // Prefer 3 as max for inline ternaries (if necessary, use a separate ternary or if/else after this point).
 ```

 Bad: